• ABOUT

 A change of heart.

-When the hate-filled heart learns to accept others for being different and remove the discriminatory scales from their eyes.
+When the hate-filled heart learns to accept others for being different, and removes the discriminatory scales from their eyes.
 Then and only then will they see a person’s humanity, be moved to compassion, and accept them for who they are.

 Until then, the problem will worsen and continue to be a sore spot in the souls of marginalized victims who have endured inhumane abuse and extreme psychological torture.

-To further drive my viewpoint home about the link between police brutality and racism, I wrote this poem which expresses my personal sentiment on this subject.
-Each sentence starts with the bolded word “you”, not only for emphasis, but to represent the enslaved talking to the enslaver.
+To further drive my viewpoint home about the link between police brutality and racism, I wrote this poem, which expresses my personal sentiment on this subject.
+Each sentence starts with the bolded word “you”, not only for emphasis, but also to represent the enslaved speaking to the enslaver.

 You rejected the uniqueness of my skin pigmentation